ddejohn/life/article.md

 The way to read these state transitions is from left to right: on the left hand side is a 2-tuple containing the current state of any given cell and the number of *living* neighbors it has, and the right hand side is the next state of that cell.
 So for instance, the state transition `(0, 5) -> 0` applies to any cell which is dead (the `0` in the 2-tuple) and which has five living neighbors (the `5` in the 2-tuple).
 As you can see, the next state of that cell is 0, meaning the cell stays dead.

 Notice that the vast majority of the state transitions are equivalent based on those three rules from earlier.
 There's no functional difference between `(0, 5) -> 0` and `(0, 7) -> 0`, for example.
-Taking this into account, there are actually only three state transitions which we need to consider:
+Taking this into account, there are actually only three state transitions which we really care about:

 ```python
 (1, 2) -> 1